glmmTMB is an R package for fitting generalized linear

 from CRAN, you’ll have to redo this step.) - Install older versions of

-from CRAN, from
+TMB and/or Matrix from CRAN, from

 source using

-, where
+remotes::install_version("[pkg]","[xxxx]"), where

-is TMB or Matrix and [xxxx]
+[pkg] is TMB or Matrix and [xxxx] is the older

 package version referred to in the first error message you received.